Ensembl/ensembl-cdm-docs/src/docs/species.md

 # Species

-The `Species` data type consists of the following fields:
+The `Species` data type represents a taxonomic entry and consists of the following fields:

 | Field                     | Type                                    | Description                                           |
 |---------------------------|-----------------------------------------|-------------------------------------------------------|